 The hearing shall be informal and non-adversarial.
-During the hearing, the student may present relevant information and may be advised by a School of Divinity faculty or staff member or a licensed health professional of his/her choice.
+During the hearing, the student may present relevant information and may be advised by a School of Divinity faculty or staff member or a licensed health professional of the student's choice.
 The role of the adviser is limited to providing advice to the student.